 “C” = Severance Costs Savings for such Test Year determined in accordance with Section 5.1 (c).

-Any Severance Benefits achieved in the 2001 and 2002 Test Years will be shared 70% for TransCanada and 30% for Shippers.
+Severance Benefits (positive or negative) achieved in the 2001 and 2002 Test Years will be shared 70% for TransCanada and 30% for Shippers.
 The 30% Shipper share of Severance Benefits for 2001 and 2002 Test Years will be recorded in an Incentive Based Deferral Account and applied to the Net Revenue Requirement in 2002 and 2003 respectively.
-TransCanada’s 70% share of Severance Benefits for 2001 and 2002 Test Years will accrue to TransCanada as Incentive Revenue.
+TransCanada’s 70% share of Severance Benefits for 2001 and 2002 Test Years will be for the exclusive account of TransCanada.

-The Severance Benefits for the Test Years 2003, 2004 and 2005 will be calculated and shared in the same manner and the Severance Benefits will be calculated as at December 31, 2002 and will be included in determining the OM & A Cost component of the Net Revenue Requirement in the years 2003, 2004 and 2005.
+The Severance Benefits for the Test Years 2003 and 2004 will be calculated and shared in the same manner as above.
+The 2003 and 2004 Severance Benefits will be calculated as at December 31, 2002 and will be included in determining the OM & A Cost component of the Net Revenue Requirement in the years 2003 and 2004 respectively.
+An example of the Severance Benefit calculation is set out in Schedule “F”.

 ARTICLE 6